harrewarre/harrewarre.github.io/docs/blog/posts/styling-an-html-checkbox.md

 ---
 date: 2016-04-27
+description: My current project involves an interface that is 100% touch driven (no keyboard and mouse) and I was asked to turn a regular old checkbox into a toggle switch.
 slug: styling-an-html-checkbox
-summary: My current project involves an interface that is 100% touch driven (no keyboard and mouse) and I was asked to turn a regular old checkbox into a toggle switch.
 tags:
 - HTML
 - CSS
 - itq
 title: Creating a toggle switch with HTML and CSS
 ---
 # Creating a toggle switch with HTML and CSS

 My current project involves an interface that is 100% touch driven (no keyboard and mouse) and I was asked to turn a regular old checkbox into a toggle switch.